-Students enrolled at the SDUHSD high school campuses may submit registration and payment here for the 2020 PSAT/NMSQT® exam.
+Students enrolled at the SDUHSD high school campuses may submit registration and payment here for the 2023 DIGITAL PSAT/NMSQT® exam.

 How do I register for the exam?